 A psychiatrist or licensed mental health professional needs to diagnose PDD.
 To do so, they look for less intense versions of symptoms similar to those of major depressive disorder (MDD) over a period of at least two years.
 The American Psychiatric Association lists changes in sleeping and eating habits, lack of motivation, general feelings of emptiness, low self-esteem and indecisiveness as symptoms of MDD.
 If these occur almost every day, all day, for no discernable reason over a period of two years or more, it can indicate PDD.

 It’s worth noting many people living with PDD suffer in silence, either because they haven’t recognized their symptoms yet or they don’t want to acknowledge them.
 People with high-functioning depression fulfill obligations, possibly even excelling above peers, and may consider constant irritability just a part of life.
 Often, even if someone recognizes symptoms of PDD, they convince themselves they aren’t feeling them severely enough to warrant asking for help.
 “I get to work on time every day and see my friends on the weekends!
 I can’t possibly be depressed!”

-If you feel as though you’ve been in a bad mood since 2017, or even experienced extended bouts of sadness on and off for a few years, it’s worth checking in with a psychiatrist to see if PDD is the culprit.
+If you feel as though you’ve been in a bad mood since 2017, or even experienced extended bouts of sadness on and off for a few years, it’s worth checking in with a therapist or other mental health professional to see if PDD is the culprit.
 There are treatments available and therapists who can help you through it and out the other side.